Saturday, May 25, 2019

 As a result the society has generally turned away from the Church as a moral or spiritual guide and in seeking answers and meaning people are going anywhere but to the Church or Christianity or the Word of God.
 That is why our Diocese, as with all the others, is at a point of going back to basics, to how Jesus himself began his ministry, namely, a personal relationship with God the Father in the Holy Spirit through Jesus Christ as our Lord and Savior.

 We have no choice but to follow Jesus and imitate the Master.
 He did not snuff out the smoldering wick nor break the bent reed, but instead proclaimed a good news.
-He only spoke in judgement against those who tried to prevent the little ones from coming to Jesus.
+He only spoke in judgement against the privileged weathly and powerful class who rejected Jesus and even tried to prevent the little ones from coming to Jesus.
 He himself said that He came not to judge but to save.

 There are those even today, and they are not few, who would want the clergy to go back to going on crusades against abortion.
 The problem is that those who go to Church today generally do so because they want to.
 For the most part, they already know that abortion - among other acts - is wrong or a great harm, because they are listening to the Holy Spirit.
 They perceive that gentle voice within their conscience, each to the varying degrees of their development of conscience.
 The ones who are being fooled into thinking that abortion is just a procedure and that what is taken out during an abortion is merely "a lump of flesh", and not a human life, are far less likely to be in Church at any time but are very numerous and most likely not in Church but "out there".